HansaFL/HIPXX-Enhancing-Emissions-Distribution-Efficiency-./README.md

-# HIP: Enhancing HNT Emissions Distribution
+# HIPXX: Enhancing HNT Emissions Distribution
 <i> This HIP is intended to be voted on by stakers using veHNT </i>

 Summary: This HNT DAO HIP proposes to remove redundancy from the DAO score calculation, which has become unnecessary following the implementation of HIP 19's device restrictions.
 Specifically, the A score of the DAO score, as defined in HIP 51, will be updated to a more efficient equation.